slotti64/HL7-EU-Common-cancer-concept-model/README.md

 # HL7 EU Common Cancer Model
 ## Formal Concept Model and Glossary

-The initial OWL 2 model was generated from [European Cancer Common Conceptual Model v2](https://confluence.hl7.org/download/attachments/281282385/CancerLogicalModel_20250414_Rev.png?version=1&modificationDate=1744961792994&api=v2) with Claude's LLM support.
+The initial OWL 2 model was generated from [European Cancer Common Conceptual Model v2](https://confluence.hl7.org/download/attachments/281282385/CancerLogicalModel_20250414_Rev.png?version=1&modificationDate=1744961792994&api=v2) with Claude's 3.7 Sonnet LLM support.
 The Cameo Concept Model plugin imported this OWL model into MacDraw UML 2024x.
 The model was revised, integrated, and extended with the existing glossary before a set of artifacts was generated.

 For more information about the overall project, see [here](https://confluence.hl7.org/x/UQfEE)